fabr1z10/glib3/README.md

 **glib3** is a 2D library to create old school games such as graphic adventures and platformers.
 The goal of this library is to make the process of writing a new game simple and intuitive.
 Key features are:

 * The engine is an Entity component system.
 Each stage (or scene, or room) is a hierarchy of nodes (entities) with one or more components
-* Game, stages and scripts are all described in LUA
+* Game, stages and scripts are all described using Python and YAML
 * Complex behavior (such as AI) can be easily implemented by adding new c++ classes to the main library

 ## Support